schedutron/chirps/README.md

 ## Setting It Up

-After creating a new app on Heroku dashboard, use the following commands to add a new remote to this repository:
+After creating a new app on Heroku dashboard and installing the Heroku CLI on your machine, use the following commands to add a new remote to this repository:
 ```
 $ heroku login
 <enter your Heroku credentials>